garagehive/garagehive.github.io/docs/garagehive-gsf-integration.md

 ---
 layout: docs
-title: GSF Integrations in Garage Hive
+title: GSF Integration with Garage Hive
 ---

 <a name="top"></a>

-# GSF Integrations in Garage Hive
+# GSF Integration with Garage Hive

 ![](media/garagehive-gsf-to-garage-hive.png)